nikoguerrero/SCL017-Burger-Queen/README.md

 It also includes an administrator interface for registering new users.

 ## Interface
-The app is designed for tablets, and is responsive for vertical or horizontal use.
+The app is designed for tablets, and is responsive for portrait and landscape orientation.

 ### Login/ Waiter Menu/ Admin
 ![LoginVertical](https://user-images.githubusercontent.com/83680798/135952719-41dc69c2-986b-4244-a14e-bad459d5aa38.png)